mpolinsky/TopicDig/README.md

 ### TopicDig uses whole article summarization with transformers to create topical digests from current news headlines

+#### * TopicDig has run its course, thank you for your interest.
+Final summation is forthcoming.

 The app displays topics pulled from current headlines, the user chooses up to three topics, and the app spins up a topical digest scraped and summarized from the source sites.